TBone242/book-club-kubernetes-up-and-running/chapter-summaries/chapter_1.md

 - Abstracting your infrastructure
 - Efficiency
 ## Velocity
-- How much can we ship while maintaining a highly maintainable service?
+- How frequently can we ship while maintaining a highly maintainable service?
+  - Big data 3 v's - velocity, volume, veracity
 ### Core Concepts
 1. Immutability
+   - Data perspective - Data doesn't change, store it as you get it
+   - Docker / LXE
 2. Declarative  configuration
+   - YAML / JSON config, not code
+   - Idempotent
+   - Easily specify/enforce the number of services
 3. Online self-healing systems
 ## Scaling
 ### Decoupling